lopesboa/modern-js-bootcamp/README.md

 ## 3 - How to Model Data Efficiently.

-## 4 - Controlling Program Logic And Flow
+## 4 - Controlling Program Logic And Flow.

+## 5 - Capture Colletions Of Data With Arrays.